What should I do if I do not receive my member ID card?

 What should I do if my primary care physician isn’t listed on member ID card at all?

-If you are a Sharp Rees-Stealy (SRS) member, by default the name of your primary care physician (PCP) will not display on the front of your new Member ID card, only Sharp Rees-Stealy and the phone number for your SRS location.
+If you are a Sharp Rees-Stealy member, by default the name of your primary care physician (PCP) will not display on the front of your new member ID card, only Sharp Rees-Stealy and the phone number for your designated location.